yumh1/AgentNetworkProtocol/README.md

 - We have designed a protocol for describing agents that enables data exchange between agents: [Agent Description Protocol Specification](07-ANP-Agent%20Description%20Protocol%20Specification.md)

+- We have designed an agent discovery protocol that helps agents find and interact with each other: [Agent Discovery Protocol Specification](08-ANP-Agent-Discovery-Protocol-Specification.md)

 - We have designed an agent message specification that can be used for agent message proxy services, allowing agents to hide behind proxy services to achieve higher security and reduce the cost of agent development and maintenance.
 [End-to-End Encrypted Communication Based on did](message/04-End-to-End%20Encrypted%20Communication%20Technology%20Protocol%20Based%20on%20did.md), [Message Service Protocol Based on did](message/05-Message%20Service%20Protocol%20Based%20on%20did.md).
 (Note: These two specifications are based on the deprecated did:all method and will be upgraded to the did:wba method in the future)

 - Additional specifications are currently under development.